dev1-sg/.github/CONTRIBUTING.md

 ### Commit your update

 Commit the changes once you are happy with them.
-Don't forget to use the "[Self review checklist](https://docs.github.com/en/contributing/collaborating-on-github-docs/self-review-checklist)" to speed up the review process :zap:.
+Don't forget to use the "[Self review checklist](https://docs.github.com/en/contributing/collaborating-on-github-docs/self-review-checklist)" to speed up the review process.

 ### Pull Request